 Health (TCPH) has confirmed the presence of West Nile Virus in a

 mosquito sample collected in unincorporated Northwest Tarrant

-The sample is from the area around Kella Court (map).
-Weather permitting, TCPH will begin ground spraying efforts in this area on Monday, September 26, starting at 9 p.m. and concluding by 5 a.m. the following morning.
+The sample is from the area around East Peden Road (map).
+Weather permitting, TCPH will begin ground spraying efforts in this area on Saturday, October 14, starting at 9 p.m. and concluding by 5 a.m. the following morning.

 In an effort to inform the public, TCPH has issued a notification to neighbors in the area and will continue until the time of spraying.
-You can find the most current information on our Facebook page or Be Mosquito Free webpage.
+You can find the most current information on our Be Mosquito Free webpage or our Facebook page.